 Located in Hamilton—the anchor of the Bitterroot Valley—this year-round visitor center can help you uncover some of the treasures found in the valley, including St. Mary Mission, The Daly Mansion, incredible hiking trails and the Lee Metcalf National Wildlife Refuge.

-Located in the Flathead Valley, this visitor kiosk provides brochures for area attractions, as well as lodging and dining.
-Open June—August.
+Located in the Flathead Valley, this 24-hour visitor kiosk provides brochures for area attractions, as well as lodging and dining.

-This visitor center, open Memorial Day—Labor Day, is located in the Hi-line community of Cut Bank and can help you plan your route for your journey through Montana, as well as lead you to local attractions, like the Glacier County Historical Museum.
+This visitor center, open Memorial Day to Labor Day, is located in the Hi-line community of Cut Bank and can help you plan your route for your journey through Montana, as well as lead you to local attractions, like the Glacier County Historical Museum.

 This visitor center and museum was the district ranger station until 1964 and serves the Bitterroot Valley as a visitor information center.
 It provides interpretive and educational materials, and also sells maps and forest product permits.
-The center is open from the end of May through mid October from 8:30 a.m. to 4:30 p.m.
+The center is open from Memorial Day through Labor Day.

-Located in the region's largest community, the Missoula Visitor Information Center is open year-round, with on-site travel counselors to help you plan your visit, meeting or convention.
-While you're here, they'll also help suggest places to stay and things to do, as well as the local dish on area events.
+Located in the region's largest community, Destination Missoula’s walk-in visitor center is open year-round, with on-site travel counselors to help you plan your visit, meeting or convention.
+While you're here, they can also suggest places to stay and things to do, as well as provide you with the local dish on area events.

 Serving as the hub of the Flathead Valley, Kalispell is a great place to pick up local traveler information, attractions and events.
 Open year-round, on-site staff can help you plan activities while you're here.

-This region in northwest Montana offers tidbits on area history, as well as abundant recreational opportunities at Libby Dam, the Cabin Mountains Wilderness and Kootenai Falls.
-The visitor center is open June—September.
+This region in northwest Montana offers tidbits on area history, as well as abundant recreational opportunities at Libby Dam, the Cabinet Mountains Wilderness and Kootenai Falls.
+The visitor center is open year-round with on-site staff.

 Located at the summit of the Going-to-the Sun Road, this visitor center sits at 6,700 feet and straddles the Continental Divide.
-Open mid-June to mid-September, it features an exhibit, gift shop and on-site rangers to answer your Glacier National Park questions.
+Open daily during peak season, it features exhibits, a gift shop, restrooms, shuttle service and on-site rangers to answer your Glacier National Park questions.

 Located on the southwestern shore of Flathead Lake, this visitor center is open year-round, with on-site staff available to help plan your activities in the Polson area.

 Located in the Flathead Valley, this visitor center helps serve summer travelers.
-Open early June—Labor Day, their volunteer staff will offer you homemade pie before sending you on your way.
+Open Wednesday through Saturday Memorial Day through Labor Day.

-Located just inside the entrance to Glacier National Park on the east side, the St. Mary Visitor Center is open mid-May to mid-October.
-Traditional Blackfeet dancing and drumming performances are offered during the summer, as part of the Native America Speaks program.
+Located just inside the entrance to Glacier National Park on the east side, the St. Mary Visitor Center is open daily from late May through early October.
+It features exhibits, a gift shop, restrooms, shuttle service, astronomy programs, wilderness permitting and on-site rangers to answer your Glacier National Park questions.
+Traditional Blackfeet dancing and drumming performances are scheduled during the summer, as part of the Native America Speaks program.

-Half a mile west of Lolo, this visitor center is open year-round and provides visitor services and information about the preservation of the natural and cultural history of the park.
+Half a mile west of Lolo, this visitor center is open year-round and provides visitor services and information about the preservation of the natural and cultural history of Travelers’ Rest State Park.

 1 week ago